 When my friend invited me to see this horror movie Aaaah (ஆ…) that too for a night show, I naturally hesitated.
 The reasons were two.
-First being that I am not a fan of Horror movie, I don’t believe in paying money to get scared, having said that I do like good Ghost movies like the The Sixth Sense (1999) by Night Shyamalan.
-Second reason was, when I asked my friend what the movie was about, he said its Tamil’s first horror anthology film; and I didn’t know what was anthology.
-Googling the word, I learnt that anthology was a collection of literary works chosen by the compiler.
+First is that I am not a fan of Horror movies, I don’t believe in paying money to get scared, and having said that I do like good Ghost movies like The Sixth Sense (1999) by Night Shyamalan.
+The second reason was when I asked my friend what the movie was about, he said its Tamil’s first horror anthology film, and I didn’t know what was an anthology.
+Googling the word, I learnt that an anthology was a collection of literary works chosen by the compiler.
 True to this when I saw the movie yesterday, I understood it.
 The movie was a collection of 4 episodes, all connected by a common thread.

 The story was about 3 friends Thamizh (played by Gokulnath), Cherry (played by Meghna) and Singaram (Bala Saravanan) making a bet with their common nemesis Prosper (played by Bobby Simha).
 The bet was to prove the existence of Ghosts and win Rs.60 Crores.
-In this quest they go around the world, chasing after Ghost sighting stories everywhere.
-Their journey takes them to deep sea in Bay of Bengal, to Tokyo (Japan), deserts of Dubai (UAE) and to a dark forest lands near Chennai.
-The first episode into deep sea starts off well and when we were expecting interesting things to come, it just ends.
+In this quest they go around the world, chasing after Ghosts sighting stories everywhere.
+Their journey takes them to deep-sea in the Bay of Bengal, to Tokyo (Japan), the deserts of Dubai (UAE) and dark forest lands near Chennai.
+The first episode, to the deep-sea, starts off well and when we were expecting interesting things to come, it just ends.

 The overall premise of the movie is interesting, the weak link was the individual episodes.
-Not one of the four stories make an impact on us, including the killing of Cherry’s fiancee and his friends in the end.
-There is no logical (of course its our mistake to expect one in a ghost movie) explanation in any of the stories, and we are not sure why how they plan to prove their quest.
-At one point, when we are shown a movie within movie (from the DVD purchased by Cherry’s fiancee and played in their car video player), that too in a flash back mode which itself was a video in the fiancee’s phone, our head gets twisted and cross knotted.
-In the end when I was expecting to be shown that all the bad things happen due to handiwork of Prosper, we are shown something else which for me felt cold.
+Not one of the four stories makes an impact on us, including the killing of Cherry’s fiancee and his friends in the end.
+There is no logical (of course it is our mistake to expect one in a ghost movie) explanation in any of the stories, and we are not sure why how they plan to prove their quest.
+At one point, when we are shown a movie within a movie (from the DVD purchased by Cherry’s fiancee and played in their car video player), that too in a flashback mode which itself was a video in the fiancee’s phone, our head gets twisted and cross knotted.
+In the end, when I was expecting to be shown that all the bad things happen due to the handiwork of Prosper, we are shown something else which for me felt cold.